All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 “Ask a family member or someone close to you to remind you”

-CHIVA (The Children’s HIV Association) is a registered charity working across the UK and Ireland improving care for children and young people living with HIV and their families.
-CHIVA provides information, guidance and support for professionals, parents and young people living with HIV and runs an annual support camp for HIV positive young people.
+Chiva is a registered charity working across the UK and Ireland improving care for children and young people living with HIV and their families.
+Chiva provides information, guidance and support for professionals, parents and young people living with HIV and runs an annual support camp for children and young people living with HIV.

-CHIVA have a fantastic website with lots of free resources, top tips and hints especially for young people who want to know more about living with HIV.
-Go to http://www.chiva.org.uk and have a look!
+Chiva have a fantastic website with lots of free resources, top tips and hints especially for young people who want to know more about living with HIV.
+Go to www.chiva.org.uk and have a look!

-Here are what some of the young people of CHIVA said about the positive aspects of taking medicine:
+Here are some top tips from the young people of Chiva and what they said about the positive aspects of taking medicine:

 “Keeps your immune system healthy and your HIV virus low”